Vaanam: Music

 Although Krish worked with composer M. M. Keeravani for the score and soundtrack of the original film, Yuvan Shankar Raja wrote Vaanams original songs and score.
 The song "Evan Di Unna Pethan" was released as a single to promote the film.
-The track was initially planned to be released in London, but after several complications and delays it was released on 1 December 2010 at the Chennai Citi Centre.
+The track was released on 1 December 2010 at the Chennai Citi Centre.
 Vedams soundtrack has eight tracks; the Vaanam soundtrack has five, including the earlier-released single.
 It was released on 30 March 2011 at the Residency Towers Chennai.

 Release

 Vaanam was initially scheduled for release on 11 February 2011, during the Valentine's Day weekend.
 Its release was postponed, and the film was released on 29 April 2011.
+The film was distributed by Cloud Nine Movies in Tamil Nadu.
 With little publicity, Vaanam earned ₹72 lakh in Chennai over its first weekend.

 Critical response

-Rediff's Pavithra Srinivasan rated the film three out of five and called it "engaging", adding that "if you ignore the minor lapses, you've got a reasonably engaging story, and a moving climax".
-A Sify.com reviewer considered the film "very good", saying that "this short story genre [...] manages to work well for the new age audience.
+Rediff.coms Pavithra Srinivasan rated the film three out of five and called it "engaging", adding that "if you ignore the minor lapses, you've got a reasonably engaging story, and a moving climax".
+A Sify reviewer considered the film "very good", saying that "this short story genre [...] manages to work well for the new age audience.
 Almost all the stories are deftly told, with the mandatory twist in the climax which keeps you riveted".
 The reviewer praised the director and his team as they "push the cinematic envelope and bring savvy freshness to Tamil cinema".
 Malathi Rangarajan of The Hindu said, "Pithy, poignant, funny and serious as the situation warrants, dialogue (Gnanagiri) is a highpoint of Vaanam.
 Climax is another.
 Krish seems to have cut and pasted a few scenes from the Telugu original – they give a dubbed-film feel to Vaanam.
 Coming after the stupendous hit, VTV, Vaanam should be another significant film in STR's career".

 According to a review in The New Indian Express, "Relaying a warm message of compassion and hope, Vaanam, with its different take, is worth a watch".
 Baradwaj Rangan wrote that his "glass-half-full side wants to deliver a smallish pat on Vaanams back and label it [...] a 'praiseworthy attempt', especially within mainstream parameters", while the "glass-half-empty side" was "still shaking angry fists at what could have and should have been a milestone ...
 Half the story strands are simply not interesting enough".